tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 I decided to rest up there for a few days (Zero days) before heading back onto the trail again.

-Several days later I felt invigorated and was back on the trail.
+Several days later I felt invigorated and was back on the trail again.

-About a week after leaving Kennedy Meadows, inexplicable things began to happen to me.
+It was about a week after leaving Kennedy Meadows when inexplicable things began to happen to me.

 It was around Yosemite National Park when I noticed I was being followed.